-José-Miguel Júdice
+José-Miguel Júdice PLMJ

-José-Miguel Júdice is a name partner and the coordinator of the PLMJ arbitration team.
-He is the Portuguese member of the ICC International Court of Arbitration (ICC Court), a member of the ICSID Arbitrators and Conciliators Roster, and a member of other arbitration centres in Brazil, Spain, Mozambique and Korea.
-He has been the first President of the Spanish Arbitration Association (CEA) Portuguese Chapter and is now member of CEA International Board of Directors, President of the Portuguese Chamber of Commerce and Industry Arbitration Centre (CAC) and member of the Board of the Portuguese Arbitration Association (APA).
+José-Miguel Júdice is a name partner and the coordinator of PLMJ Arbitration.
+He is the Portuguese member of the ICC International Court of Arbitration, a member of the ICSID Arbitrators and Conciliators Roster, and of other arbitration centres in Brazil, Spain, Mozambique, Angola, Korea and Portugal.
+He was the first president of the Spanish Arbitration Association (CEA) Portuguese Chapter and is now a member of the CEA International Board of Directors, president of the Portuguese Chamber of Commerce and Industry Arbitration Centre (CAC) and visiting professor of the Management School of Business and Economics in Lisbon's Universidade Nova.